arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-3-Operational-Data-Store/ReadMe.md

 ## Lesson Overview

-Observed how ER models bring together Data Dictionary, Data flows, events, and actions to allow the Data Architect to visualize the data in the enterprise.
+Observed how **ER models** bring together Data Dictionary, Data flows, events, and actions to allow the Data Architect to visualize the data in the enterprise.

-Looked at using master data categories to help us get to a single version of data truth.
+Looked at using **Master Data categories** to help us get to a single version of data truth.

-Noticed how Normalization eliminates redundancies in data
+Noticed how **Normalization** eliminates redundancies in data

-Implemented 2 ways of moving data from staging to ODS.
+Implemented 2 ways of **moving data from staging to ODS**.

-Finally, learnt how to cleanse data anomalies
+Finally, learnt how to **cleanse data anomalies**

 ## Definitions